Semiclassics for the QCD vacuum structure through $T^2$-compactification with the baryon-'t Hooft flux: QCD on R2xT2 with 't Hooft and magnetic baryon fluxes

 which admit no constant mode in $\mathfrak{su}(N)$, and all perturbative excitations become massive with the gap of order $O(1/NL)$\footnote{We do not expect the adiabatic continuity for phases with gapless gluonic degrees of freedom, so we restrict ourselves to $N_f < N_{\mathrm{CFT}}$.}.
 This perturbative mass gap of gluons can be understood as Higgsing by the Polyakov loops \cite{Tanizaki:2022ngt}:

 For quarks, the boundary conditions are

 The low-energy mode can be found by solving the zero-mode equation:

 whose solutions give perturbatively massless modes.
 Immediately, we can see the normalizable zero modes should have the positive eigenvalue of $\im \gamma_3 \gamma_4$: $\im \gamma_3 \gamma_4 \psi = \psi$, which reduces a 4d spinor to a 2d spinor.
 After some computations shown in \cite{Tanizaki:2022ngt}, we obtain one zero-mode per flavor with the boundary condition (\ref{eq:bdy_cond_quarks}).
+One can also determine the number of zero-modes by applying the index theorem on $T^2$.
 We thus have $N_f$ 2d Dirac fermions as 2d low-energy modes.
 For later convenience, we bosonize these fermions in the 2d effective theory.

 For $N_f = 1$, we use the Abelian bosonization.
 The 2d free fermion is translated to the Sine-Gordon model described by a compact scalar $\varphi \sim \varphi + 2\pi$:

 with a dimensionful constant $\mu$, depending on the renormalization scheme.